 The image below lists these parameters including their definition (PGN, SPN, frequency, etc.):

-Note: The jCOM1939 Monitor Software is a generic software, i.e. it allows the setup of any PGN as needed for your simulation needs.
+Note: The jCOM1939 Monitor Software is a generic, free-of-charge software, i.e. it allows the setup of any PGN as needed for your simulation needs.
 We have merely chosen some frequently used PGNs for demonstration purposes.

 The following image demonstrates how these signals have been entered (and saved to a file) using the jCOM1939 Monitor Software:

 All signals are transmitted into an SAE J1939 vehicle network and displayed on the screen in order of appearance.